Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Summary and discussion

 Our results confirm previous findings about the importance of the merger mass ratio on the formation of a stellar halo in UFDs \citep[][]{deason:2022, Ricotti:2022}, show the impact of the progenitor size on the radius of the post-merger galaxy, and highlight the possibility of inferring progenitor and merger properties using present-day observations.
-The agreement between the results from our simulations and emulations with observations in terms of $f_5$, $R_\star$, and stellar surface density further corroborates the merging scenario suggested by observations \citep{chiti:2021, chiti:2023} and simulations of two specific UFD progenitors \citep{Tarumi:2021}.
+The agreement between the results from our simulations and emulations with observations in terms of $f_5$, $R_\star$, and stellar surface density further corroborates the merging scenario for the formation of Tucana~II's stellar halo, suggested by observations \citep{chiti:2021, chiti:2023} and simulations of two specific UFD progenitors \citep{Tarumi:2021}.

+\commenta{The NN-based emulator proves to be a fundamental tool to perform the parameter space exploration, especially when computational resources are limited, and it can be easily adapted to infer any scalar property from simulations; for example, the post-merger galaxy's total mass.
+To emulate functional properties, such as the parametrical dependence of density profiles or surface brightness, and directly compare them with observations \citep[e.g.][]{Jensen:2024, Conroy:2024}, it is required to change the architecture to a neural operator-based model \citep{Lu:2019}.
+Such a possibility highlights the versatility and power of emulation techniques in astrophysical research.}

 We expect ongoing and future spectroscopic surveys targeting UFDs to have a high impact on the search for stellar halos.
 For example, \code{4dwarfs} \citep{Skuladottir:2023} will provide the chemical abundances for more than 2000 stars in $\sim 40$ UFDs (Sk{\'u}lad{\'o}ttir, private communication).
 The higher statistic will produce precise measurements of $f_5$ in Tucana~II and possibly other UDFs, revealing the frequency of stellar halos around UFDs.
-Using our method on this upcoming data will allow us to uncover the past assembly history of the faintest companions of our Milky Way.
+Using our method on this upcoming data will allow us to uncover the past assembly history of the faintest companions of our MW.